 Working together, I can help you learn how to lessen the exhaustion and feeling overwhelmed.
 It’s time to balance life so you don’t give in to the feelings of emotional fatigue and guilt, being overwhelmed and stuck in that proverbial quicksand!
 My goal is to work with you, your family or the siblings of your child (often the “invisible” members of the family) with ASD to come together as a family so everyone can float to the top again and realize you are ALL important.

-I am also work directing with children with ASD to help them cope with social and anxiety issues.
+I am also work directly with children with ASD to help them cope with social and anxiety issues.
 I am happy to work alongside neurologists, occupational, speech and physical therapists and teachers as well.

 I aim to provide a safe, compassionate and confidential environment for each of my clients.
 My goal is to foster a strong therapeutic relationship with you as my client so the outcome proves beneficial to your ongoing quality of life.

 I do not come from a "one size fits all" approach in supporting others.
 I value each person who walks into my office as an individual and want to know who you are.
 I start with where you are and we work together as a team from that point.

-I work with all ages and my therapeutic approach is eclectic; a blend of person-centered, Family-Systems, psychodynamic, Trauma Focused CBT, CBT, Gestalt along with some art therapeutic approaches.
+I work with all ages and my therapeutic approach is eclectic; a blend of person-centered, Family-Systems, psychodynamic, Trauma Focused CBT, CBT, Gestalt along with some therapeutic art and play approaches.
 Most importantly, I encourage all with whom I work to aim toward a balanced life.